 Consider cyber insurance – and a vulnerability test

-As fraudsters and scammers are constantly changing their tactics and evolving, no business is 100 percent safe.
-A cyber insurance policy could save your small business from potential bankruptcy since it would pay for legal fees, customer notifications and other costs incurred if you do experience a data breach.
+As fraudsters and scammers are constantly changing their tactics and evolving, no business is 100% safe.
+A cyber insurance policy could save your small business from potential bankruptcy, considering it would pay for legal fees, customer notifications and other costs incurred if you do experience a data breach.

-“As an added measure, if you have the means to do so, I would also highly recommend hiring a cybersecurity firm to carry out a ‘penetration test’ of your business network and POS system, to see how vulnerable you really are to an attack,” Glassberg says.
+“As an added measure, if you have the means to do so, I would also highly recommend hiring a cybersecurity firm to carry out a ‘penetration test’ of your business network and POS system to see how vulnerable you really are to an attack,” Glassberg said.

-An ounce of prevention could not only protect your customers, but it could save your business.
+An ounce of prevention could not only protect your customers, but it could save your business as well.

 With the tips provided above, you can take the steps to protect your small business from fraud of all kinds, including credit card fraud, and ensure your information (and that of your patrons) is protected.